TrackPolitics logoTrackPolitics

 AI-generated

-“A long-serving Liberal Democrat MP with strong party loyalty and a centrist record on welfare and public services.”
+“A long-serving Liberal Democrat MP with full party loyalty and solid attendance.”

 Alistair Carmichael is the Liberal Democrat MP for Orkney and Shetland, first elected in 2001.
-He currently serves on the Environment, Food and Rural Affairs Committee and sits on the Commons Liaison Committee, including the Liaison Sub-Committee on National Policy Statements (since 2025).
-Earlier in his parliamentary career he has held multiple Lib Dem spokesperson roles across Justice, Home Affairs and other portfolios, reflecting a long-standing involvement in party policy.
+He currently serves on Commons committees including the Environment, Food and Rural Affairs Committee, the Liaison Committee, and the National Policy Statements Liaison Sub-Committee, and has previously held various Lib Dem spokesperson roles across justice, home affairs and EU matters.

 Voting Patterns